Our team uses evidence-based treatment approaches to build functional skills and decrease challenging behaviours. Our team is trained to:

 A progress report is a document created annually that explains your child's progress within their programs and individual objectives.
 Each domain and program are given a rating: new skill, good progress, working on skill, mastered or future program.

-A Quality Check Assessment is completed by the Clinical Director remotely (via webcam) during a scheduled session on a bi-monthly basis.
+A Quality Check Assessment is completed by the Clinical Director remotely (via webcam) during a scheduled session on a monthly basis.
 This summary includes a description of goals and a detailed report of current program and individual target progression.